eberlitz/eb-editor/README.md

 - [x] Update URL when originating peer leaves network.
     - 1 node create the doc, another 2 connect to it, the original disconnect. the 2 remaingin must be connected and the url updated;
 - [ ] Dispose Cursor and Selection when the remote peer disconnects
-- [ ] Network redistribution
-- [ ] When broadcasting peer originating operations, we can do it only when the target is different of the source.
-This will save bandwidth.
 - [ ] Refactor code and write tests
+- [ ] Change peer to a connection broker based on "filepaths" instead of peerIds